-Photo by: Barbara Coleman of Telamon, South Carolina
+Photo by: Barbara Coleman of Telemon, South Carolina

-Ms. Coleman touched on one success story of Adolfo, a former farmworker who participated in an On-the-Job Training program in mechanics at a hay farm.
+Adolfo, a former farmworker who participated in an On-the-Job Training program in mechanics at a hay farm.
 Through his training, Adolfo became a mechanics assistant and went on to oversee an entire fleet of vehicles.
 He is now making \$13 an hour in a permanent position on the farm.
-To listen to the entire we bin ar, go to: https://msfw.workforce3one.org/.
+To listen to the entire webinar, go to https://msfw.workforce3one.org/.